52-hertz whale: Characteristics

 The sonic signature is that of a whale, albeit at a unique frequency.
 The call patterns resemble neither blue nor fin whales, being much higher in frequency, shorter, and more frequent.
-While it's speculated to be a blue whale, a fin whale hybrid, or a blue whale with a vocal deformity or deafness, no definitive species identification has been made.
 Blue whales usually vocalize at 10–39 Hz, fin whales at 20 Hz.
 The calls of this whale are highly variable in their pattern of repetition, duration, and sequence, although they are easily identifiable due to their frequency and characteristic clustering.
-The calls have deepened slightly to around 50 hertz since 1992, suggesting the whale has grown or matured.
+The calls deepened slightly to around 50 hertz by 2004, consistent with the expectations of a maturing whale.

 The migration track of the 52-hertz whale is unrelated to the presence or movement of other whale species.
 Its movements have been somewhat similar to that of blue whales, but its timing has been more like that of fin whales.
-It is detected in the Pacific Ocean every year beginning in August–December, and moves out of range of the hydrophones in January–February.
+It is detected in the Pacific Ocean every year beginning in August and remaining through December, and moves out of range of the hydrophones in January–February.
 It travels as far north as the Aleutian and Kodiak Islands, and as far south as the California coast, swimming between 30 and 70 km each day.
 Its recorded distance traveled per season has ranged from a low of 708 km to a high of 11,062 km in 2002–03.

 Scientists at the Woods Hole Oceanographic Institution have been unable to identify the species of the whale.
 They speculate that it could be malformed or a blue whale hybrid.
-The research team is often contacted by deaf people who wonder whether the whale may also be deaf.
+The research team is often contacted by deaf people who wonder whether the whale might also be deaf.

 Whatever biological cause underlies its unusually high-frequency voice does not seem to be detrimental to its survival.
 The whale's survival and apparent maturity indicate it is probably healthy.
 Still, its call is the only one of its kind detected anywhere and there is only one such source per season.
 Because of this, the animal has been called the loneliest whale in the world.
 Nevertheless, calls picked up by a sensor in California in 2010 suggest that there may be more than one whale calling at 52 Hz.